Symbol

 Chairs

 LYNN: We took lots of pictures to note the light and chart how it would change over the course of the day.
 It is difficult to sit in the bright sun, and so we wanted to make sure to choose a spot in shade.
 Our shared background in filmmaking made it fun to study our site as a location.
-We had looked at images on Google maps, and Luca, the Venetian I was staying with, had graciously sent us many pictures as well, but feeling the space in person was totally different.
+We had looked at images on Google maps, and Luca Muscara, the Venetian friend I was staying with, had graciously sent us many pictures beforehand, but feeling the space in person was totally different.

 SARAH: The pattern of the bricks and the stone of the campo leant itself to subtly delineated areas.
 We looked at the way people walked through the space when they had a destination and the way people meandered when they didn’t.